-Benchmark is an index which is used to Measure a Mutual Fund’s overall performance.
+Benchmark is an index that is used to Measure a Mutual Fund’s overall performance.
 It provides an indicative value of how much one’s investment should have earned, which can be compared against how much it has earned in reality.
 Ideally, a Mutual Fund’s target should be to match its benchmark return.

 Usually, a particular investment’s benchmark index is determined by the fund houses.
 It is considered as the base standard of that scheme’s return.
 There are several different fund houses in India that offer benchmarking data for smallcap, midcap, and large-cap equity funds, including indexes like CNX Midcap and Smallcap, BSE 200, NIFTY, Sensex, etc.

-Declaration of a benchmark index is necessary for all types of investment options in India.
+A Declaration of a benchmark index is necessary for all types of investment options in India.
 The Securities and Exchange Board of India, SEBI, enforces this regulation on the financial market.

 The performance of Mutual Funds varies depending on the fluctuation of the financial market.
 Benchmark in Mutual Funds provides an established platform to compare one’s returns; for example, if an equity fund is benchmarked against Sensex, its return can be compared with the performance of Sensex.

-Fund houses select benchmark indices based on several factors like sectoral or thematic strategies of that particular investment or even it’s market capitalisation.
-Usually, large-cap funds would suit investors with a lower risk appetite, whereas small and mid-cap funds are better for veteran investors and individuals with higher risk appetite.
+Fund houses select benchmark indices based on several factors like sectoral or thematic strategies of that particular investment or even its market capitalisation.
+Usually, large-cap funds would suit investors with a lower risk appetite, whereas small and mid-cap funds are better for veteran investors and individuals with higher risk appetites.
 The different types of benchmarking indices available for these different funds offer a clear perspective about the portfolio and performance of these funds, allowing an investor to make a suitable decision depending on their return expectations.

 Ideally, an investment should have a tenor of at least a year to be benchmarked for its performance.
 It offers ample time to measure the risk associated with the type of stock holding.
 It also allows benchmarking tools to assess the fund allocation, risk profile, and return of a particular portfolio.